 Building Resilience: Understanding Stress and Building Skills to Cope

 Facilitator: Amar Ghelani, MSW, RSW

-This is a 4-part weekly workshop series that will be offered each month to UTM students.
-This series offers an introduction to understanding stress; its benefits and challenges; the skills and supports needed to cope well in university and develop long-term resilience (the ability to bounce back from overwhelming forms of stress).
+This is a 4-part weekly workshop series offers an introduction to understanding stress; its benefits and challenges; the skills and supports needed to cope well in university and develop long-term resilience (the ability to bounce back from overwhelming forms of stress).

 Think, Feel, Do: A CBT group for Anxiety and Low Mood